MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 The timing of flashing blocks is 4T for both of them, setting WR1.D6=0 does not reset port timing.

+Second line of hexadecimal values is a read of DMA chip done after the 2nd flashing block in border transfer is finished.
+The values are:
+00'1B'65'00'FE 00 1B'650B'009B'FE00  (apostrophes are added to group digits)
+00'ss'cc'aa'bb 00 ss'cccc'aaaa'bbbb  read mask is set to $7F for second group

 ----------------------------------------------------------------------------
 -- Zilog DMA --